 Stable personality

-Able to make a firm commitment for a definite period of at least three months.
+Able to make a firm commitment for a definite period of at least two months.